-Child neglect is defined as any confirmed or suspected egregious act or omission by a parent or other caregiver that deprives a child of basic age-appropriate needs and thereby results, or has reasonable potential to result, in physical or psychological harm.
+Child neglect is defined as any egregious act or omission by a parent or other caregiver that deprives a child of basic age-appropriate needs and thereby results, or has reasonable potential to result, in physical or psychological harm.
 Younger children are neglected most, and more girls suffer from neglect than boys.

 Child neglect can encompass abandonment; lack of appropriate supervision; failure to attend to necessary emotional or psychological needs; and failure to provide necessary education, medical care, nourishment, shelter, and/or clothing.
 Neglect is usually typified by an ongoing pattern of inadequate care that may be readily observed by individuals in close contact with a child.
 School personnel, for example, may detect indicators of neglect such as poor hygiene, low weight gain, inadequate medical care, or frequent absences.

-- Is frequently absent.
+- is frequently absent

-- Steals or begs for food or money.
+- steals or begs for food or money

-- Is consistently dirty and has severe body odor.
+- is consistently dirty and has severe body odor

-- Lacks sufficient clothing for the weather.
+- appears to lack sufficient clothing for the weather

-- Abuses alcohol or other drugs.
+- abuses alcohol or other drugs

-- States that there is no one at home to provide care.
+- states that there is no one at home to provide care

 Neglect may also be considered when a parent or caregiver presents as:

 There are several types of neglect.
 Physical neglect is a broad category that includes the refusal to seek necessary medical care; child abandonment, or the desertion of a child without arranging for care or supervision; inadequate supervision; the expulsion of a child from the home; and failing to provide for a child's safety or physical needs.
 Other forms of physical neglect include inadequate nutrition, clothing, or hygiene; conspicuous inattention to avoidable hazards in the home; and reckless disregard of a child's safety and welfare, such as driving with a child while intoxicated or leaving a young child in a car unattended.